 THE 302 Apologetics (3)

 A study of the theological and philosophical defense of Christianity with an emphasis on the key aspects of a variety of models of apologetics.
-Pre-requisite: THE 301.
 Same as PHL 302.
+Prerequisite: THE 301.

 THE 331 Christian Doctrine of God (3)